blessingmudarikwa23-wq/requirement-analysis/README.md

 This process ensures that the development team and the client have a shared understanding of what needs to be built.
 It is a critical step in the **Software Development Life Cycle (SDLC)** because it forms the foundation for design, coding, and testing.
+## Why is Requirement Analysis Important?

+Requirement Analysis is crucial in software development for several reasons:

+1. **Prevents Miscommunication**
+   It ensures all stakeholders have a clear, common understanding of what the system should do, reducing confusion and rework.

+2. **Saves Time and Cost**
+   Identifying requirements early avoids costly changes later during design or implementation.

+3. **Improves Product Quality**
+   Well-defined requirements lead to better designs and more accurate testing, resulting in a higher-quality software product.